 - letters from employers that discuss functioning

-- symptom diaries or statements from you (sometimes helps, sometimes hurts)
+- symptom diaries or statements from you (sometimes helps, not always)

 - school records showing disability accommodations

-- records from any nonprofit agencies or programs that assisted you
+- records or letters from any nonprofit agencies or programs that assisted you

-- records from any disability program (meals on wheels, paratransit, etc)
+- your file from disability program (meals on wheels, paratransit, home care, etc)

-- Adult Function Report / Activities of Daily Living
+- Adult Function / Activities of Daily Living (will be sent to you)

-- Answering questions from a judge at an appeal hearing
+- Your answers to questions during an appeal hearing